This section discusses stored XSS vulnerabilities and how to prevent them.

 Attackers can manipulate this error page to include a bad code:

-Once the script tags are successfully injected, users can be misled into clicking the malicious link in a phishing email or social engineering tricks.
+Once the script tags are successfully injected, users can be misled into selecting the malicious link in a phishing email or social engineering tricks.

 Below are the ways to prevent hackers from exploiting the stored XSS vulnerability in a web application: